Are you doing tours during COVID-19 restrictions?

 Do I need to book a camel ride or can I just turn up at Pyndan Camel Tracks?

 We have to let our camels know that you are coming so we can get them ready for you.
-Phone bookings only until further notice during the new normal of 2020.
 Book early to avoid disappointment on 0416170164!
-Tours operating Wednesday to Sunday.
+Tours operating Tuesdays to Saturday in January 2021.
+Check out our calendar for year round availability.

 We don’t offer short camel rides or farm tours.